-Tales Toolkit uses story to engage children in oral literacy and writing.
+Tales Toolkit uses story to engage children in oral literacy and writing; it is used in Foundation Stage and Year 1.
 All resources are labelled with easily recognised symbols for character, setting, problem and solution giving the children skills to independently weave magical tales.
 Stories are created using anything to hand from a picture of Mum or favourite toy to a conker.
 Once children are confident storytellers Tales Toolkit provide lots of resources and training to get children writing their tales.
-Being symbol based all children can easily understand and remember the story structure, even those not yet reading or speaking English.
-Tales Toolkit impact many areas of learning while following the children's interests, creating opportunities for discussions and helping children become creative problem solvers and independent thinkers. documents for appendix?
+Being symbol based, all children can easily understand and remember the story structure, even those not yet reading or speaking English.
+Tales Toolkit impact many areas of learning while following the children's interests, creating opportunities for discussions and helping children become creative problem solvers and independent thinkers.